dragonfly-science/seabirds.net/README.markdown

 The website is written in Django, a python web-framework.
-All code used for the website (with the exception of private information API keys, passwords, etc.) will be released under a license that permits free reuse (specifcally, the permissive MIT/X license), and will be made available through a repository on Github.
-The code will be copyright of World Seabird Union, but note that because of the permissive license this will not restrict the reuse of the code by any other party, in any way, provided that the original contributions are suitably acknowledged.
+All code used for the website (with the exception of private information API keys, passwords, etc.) will be released under a license that permits free reuse (specifically, the permissive MIT/X license), and will be made available through a repository on Github.
+Reflecting the authorship and prior art, the code will be copyright of Dragonfly Limited.
+Because of the permissive license this will not restrict the reuse of the code by the WSU or any other party, in any way, provided that the original contributions are suitably acknowledged.

 The website will be hosted on a third-party server, with WSU staff having